Adam Fergus: Early life

-Born in Drogheda, County Louth and raised in the nearby village of Laytown, he is the son of a nurse and a recruitment specialist.
+Born in Drogheda, Ireland on September 24, 1979, and growing up in the nearby village of Laytown, Adam is the son of a nurse and a recruitment specialist.
 He attended Clongowes College before going to University College Dublin, and was part of the 'Dramsoc' (Imperial College Dramatic Society).
-He achieved an honours degree.
-He then attended the Gaiety School of Acting, Dublin in 2003.
+After achieving an honours degree, he then attended the Gaiety School of Acting, Dublin in 2003.

 Career

 His film and television credits include roles in the television series Proof, The Clinic, Trouble in Paradise and Clean Break, and the films Inside I'm Dancing, Happy Ever Afters, Satellites and Meteorites, and The F Word.
 He had a starring role as an Irish Canadian in the Canadian comedy-drama series Being Erica.
 Adam began appearing on the CW series Supernatural in its twelfth season as Mick Davies, a member of the British Men of Letters.

 His stage roles have included productions of Les Liaisons Dangereuses at the Gate Theatre, Dublin, The Home Place, A Midsummer Night's Dream, Great Expectations, Kilt and The Illusion.